Bugang: Zhengyi

-Nieji refers specifically to the practice, performed repeatedly during the ritual and in turns by both participants, of "toeing" with one foot the body of the other while lying side by side.
+refers specifically to the practice, performed repeatedly during the ritual and in turns by both participants, of "toeing" with one foot the body of the other while lying side by side.
 The movement starts from the heart and describes a circle in eleven steps, the man moving his left foot clockwise to an end point on the right side of the woman and the woman moving her right foot counter-clockwise to an end point on the left side of the man.
 In both cases it is clear from the accompanying incantation that the notion of the movement of the four seasons is involved.
 The practice, which is described also as a form of massage, clearly intends to establish an inner circulation in accordance with the patterns of the universe.